Love Will See You Through

 We spent this past winter in Florida taking in the sunshine and warm weather.
 We enjoy exploring Florda together and have been very impressed with much that we have seen.

 This version of "Love Will See You Through" incorporates Mangrove Trees into the picture.
 The trees are interesting to look at with roots that grow into the water.
 We've learned that these trees are very important for many reasons.
-They are a great place for animals and they provide a natural barier during huricanes.
+They are a great place for animals and they provide a natural barrier during hurricanes.
 There are very steep fines for cutting or destroying the Mangroves.

 The water in this picture symbolizes our troubles and if you look closely you will see Hebrew letters in the water which spell love.

 I always wanted to go to Israel and in 2014, Larry and I were fortunate to be go there.
-We went Israel Museum in Jerusalem where we saw a statue a this statue of the Hebrew word for love.
-This image stayed with us which became the inspiration for placing the Hebrew words in the mosaic. be
+While there, we went to the Israel Museum in Jerusalem where we saw a sculpture with Hebrew word for love.
+This image stayed with us which became the inspiration for placing the Hebrew words in the mosaic.

 This a picture that shows LARRY AND ME IN LOVE!